John Barnes: Media, charity work and politics

 As a sporting icon in England in the early 1990s Barnes appeared in a commercial for the energy drink Lucozade, launching their Lucozade Sport drink.
 Barnes became a pundit on ITV and a presenter of the football coverage on Five as well as having his own weekly football discussion show on LFC TV called The John Barnes Show, every Thursday.
 He also worked as an ambassador for Save the Children.
 In 1994, he featured on an educational video, Hoax Calls Kill, produced in collaboration with the Merseyside Fire Brigade.

 Barnes has appeared on several shows and media outlets to promote his charity work, including a notable appearance on Soccer AM in February 2009 performing the "World in Motion" rap and a parody of the mistimed advert by ITV in the previous week's Everton vs. Liverpool FA Cup tie, with Barnes' "Under-11 World Champion Baton-twirling" routine missed by mock commercials.
 In 2001, Barnes appeared on Lily Savage's Blankety Blank.
 In 2000, Barnes presented a one off soccer special with Lisa Rogers entitled The Pepsi World Challenge, devised and produced by Nathan Carey and airing on Channel 5 in the UK.
 The show was edited with local presenters around the world.
 He was the subject of a This is Your Life programme in 2001, when he was surprised by Michael Aspel.

+In 2006, Barnes visited Israel as part of an The Football Association (FA) delegation to help launch a "Kick It Out" anti racism campaign, organised with the Israel Football Association and the New Israel Fund; during the visit he took part in events in the Arab town of Sakhnin highlighting Jewish–Arab coexistence through football.